deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 as part of the existing massively distributed e-mail network, to evolve as a fast and secure basis for decentralized instant messaging.

-Maybe Delta Chat is the only messenger that fully heeds the warning of XKCD 927? :)
+Maybe Delta Chat is the only messenger that fundamentally heeds the warning of XKCD 927? :)

 <figure> <a href="https://xkcd.com/927/"><img src="https://imgs.xkcd.com/comics/standards_2x.png" width="500px" style="float:center; clear:both; margin-left:.5em; margin-bottom:.2em;" alt="XKCD 927 comic" /><figcaption>XKCD 927</figcaption> </a></figure>